 - Your overall health

-This article provides an overview of treatments commonly used for bone metastases, or bone "mets."
+Read on for an overview of treatments commonly used for bone metastases, or bone "mets."
 If a treatment doesn't ease your pain and other symptoms, be sure to let your doctor know.
 You may find that other approaches work better for you.

 - The type and amount of drugs you take